thegrumpys/odop/docs/Help/gettingStarted.md

 &nbsp;

 Calculation Inputs are quantities that can be modified by the user but are not subject to Constraints, FIX or manipulation by the Search process.
+You will likely need to scroll down to see the section of the main page containing Calculation Inputs.
 ![Calculation Inputs](./png/CalcInput.png "Calculation Inputs")

 &nbsp;

 This clip illustrates how a Calculation Input with a drop-down arrow can expand into a table that the user can select from.
-In this case, the user selects a material and the appropriate value of density is provided to the calculations.
+In this case, the user selects a material and the appropriate material property values (density in this case) are provided to the calculations.
 ![Calculation Input Table](./png/CalcInputTable.png "Calculation Input Table")

 &nbsp;